Generators of the Poincar\'e Group for arbitrary tensors and spinor-tensors: Acknowledgements

 \section{Acknowledgements}

 HVAS is supported by FAPESP grant - 2022/14185-1.
 DD is partially supported by CNPq (grant 313559/2021-0).
 RRLdS is supported in part by the National Science Centre (Poland) under the research Grant No. 2020/38/E/ST2/00126.
 DD and RRLdS acknowledge previous support by FAPESP grant 2016/09489-0.
-RRLdS thanks CP3-Origins at the University of Southern Denmark for hospitality during the last stages of the work.
+RRLdS thanks Astrid Eichhorn and her group at the University of Southern Denmark for their hospitality during the last stages of the work.
 The authors thank Prof. Julio M. Hoff da Silva for useful discussions.